jarun/buku/docs/source/index.rst

 Buku
 ====

-Command-line bookmark manager with browser integration.
+Bookmark manager like a text-based mini-web.

 .. toctree::
    :maxdepth: 2